twined/jupiter/README.md

 - `clearNestedSections` - default `true`
   - Clear nested `data-moonwalk-sections` since they usually just break functionality.

+- `clearMoonwalkOnAnchors` - default `false`
+  - Removes all moonwalks if called from a link with hash/anchor.

 - `rootMargin` - default `'-15%'`
   - Determines how early the IntersectionObserver triggers